fluffinity/elfreader/README.md

 * CloudABI
 * OpenVOS

-The hex values for the architectures are taken fron [Wikipedia](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)
+The hex values for the architectures are taken from [Wikipedia](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format)